• Skip to main content

 Instructions

-• Preheat oven to 350 degrees Fahrenheit and center your oven rack.
-Coat a baking loaf pan with cooking spray.
+• Preheat your oven to 350°F and center the oven rack.
+Coat a 9 x 5 baking loaf pan with cooking spray or oil.

-• In a large mixing bowl, cream together BUTTER and SUGAR.
+• In a mixing bowl, cream the BUTTER and SUGAR until they look pale and fluffy.

-• Add EGGS, BUTTERMILK, VANILLA, and SALT.
-Stir to combine.
+• Add the EGGS, MILK, VANILLA, and SALT.
+Stir until everything looks well combined.

-• Add FLOUR and BAKING SODA, stir until flour is about halfway absorbed into batter.
+• Add the FLOUR and BAKING SODA.
+Stir gently until the flour is about halfway mixed in.

-• Pour batter into the prepared pan and bake for 50-65 minutes, checking every 5 minutes after 50 minutes.
-Banana bread is done when a toothpick comes out clean or it registers 200°F on an instant-read thermometer.
+• Bake 55–65 minutes.
+The bread is done when a toothpick comes out clean or the center reads 200°F on an instant-read thermometer.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️